Demigod (Part 2 – The Lion of Nemea)

 Heracles had faced another lion earlier in his life, killing the Lion of Cithaeron and taking its fur as a trophy, but Hera’s lion was a far more vicious monster.
 Setting up a fight with the Nemean lion by King Eurystheus as the first labour would be the best way to rid himself of Heracles and the threat to his reign he posed.

 Herac took on the quest and headed for Nemea.
 He wandered the countryside until he came to the town of Cleonae.
-At the local tavern, Heracles met a youth who was excited to learn of his mission.
-He offered Heracles a tribute, that if Heracles slew the monster lion and returned alive within thirty days, the town would sacrifice a lion to Zeus, but if he did not return within that same amount of days or he got himself eaten by the lion, the boy would sacrifice himself to Zeus, purposely and selfishly placing an extra burden on Heracles, as a show of how desperate the villagers were in getting rid of this lion.
+At the local tavern, Heracles met a youth excited to learn of his mission.
+He offered Heracles a tribute, that if Heracles slew the monster lion and returned alive within thirty days, the town would sacrifice a lion to Zeus.
+Still, if he did not return within that same amount of days or he got himself eaten by the lion, the boy would sacrifice himself to Zeus, purposely and selfishly placing an extra burden on Heracles, as a show of how desperate the villagers were in getting rid of this lion.

 As Heracles trekked along the surrounding hills, he came across a shepherd, Molorchos.
 Molorchos recounted how he had recently lost his son to the lion.
 He too offered to sacrifice one of his rams to Zeus if Heracles returned alive with the dead carcass of the lion within thirty days.
 On the other hand, if he did not return at all, a ram would be sacrificed to the dead Heracles as a mourning offering.
-A much less selfish gesture, but Heracles shouldered that obligation as well.
+It was a much less selfish gesture, but Heracles shouldered that obligation as well.

 While searching for the lion, Heracles prepared some arrows to use against it.
 On the tenth day, he had his first encounter with the lion, finding it resting on a giant outcrop overlooking the forest, glistening in the sun.
 He shot it with his arrows and discovered its golden fur was impenetrable, his arrows bouncing harmlessly off the creature’s thigh.
 After a day of stalking and hunting each other, Heracles discovered the lion’s lair and figured out how to use it as a trap.
 The cave had two entrances, one of which Heracles blocked.
 When the lion returned to his cave, Heracles went in after it.
 In the darkness and tight spaces, Heracles wrestled the beast and, with the help of an Earth-born Serpent, managed to stun the beast with his club, killing the disoriented lion by strangling it with his bare hands.
-Eager to help, and rub the victory in Hera’s face, Athena advised Heracles to use one of the lion’s own claws to skin the pelt.
+Eager to help, and rub the victory in Hera’s face, Athena advised Heracles to use one of the lion’s claws to skin the pelt.

 On the thirtieth day of the quest, Heracles returned to Tiryns carrying the carcass of the lion on his shoulders.
 King Eurystheus was astonished and frightened, expecting Heracles to be eaten alive, and fearing the man’s supernatural strength.
 This fear prompted Eurystheus to forbid Heracles from ever again entering the city.
 Any future interactions would be held outside the city gates.